TheFirstFen/lnu/y3/code/2dt902/labs/lab1/README.md

 systemet av, vilka enheter ingår och vilken mjukvara installeras på respektive enhet?
 Redovisa i textform.

+- Backend
+    *

+- Frontend
+    * Users/suppliers should be able to access the website via a web browser for any type of device that has any web browser capability, and the website shall be responsive so that all deviceses has a good experience viewing and navegating the website.

+- Other/services
+    * Third-party payment API to process payment that supports all the asked for and reasonable payment options our users/suppliers want.
+    * Notification/email service to provide notifications to both users/suppliers and employees, this includes newsletter, sales and order notifications via Gmail, outlook, etc.

+- Maintenance
+    * For an engineer to be able to update, fix or change diffrent parts of the website or server, they will need a computer of that is able to connect via SSH (TCP) to both the web server and the database server.

 ## Uppgift 5.
 Rita ett UML deploymentdiagram som illustrerar det du identifierat i uppgift 4.
 ![UML deployment](./img/)